Cefucr/Wifi_Connection_Between_Picos/README.md

 # Wifi_Connection_Between_Picos
-Can send and receive data from pico to pico
+With this code one can send and receive data from pico to pico over a wifi network.